Top 4 Historical Sites in Gatlinburg TN and the Smoky MountainsMay 24, 2022

 When the Great Smoky Mountains National Park was established, many of Elkmont’s property owners obtained lifetime leases, which expired around 1992.
 Today, Elkmont is a “ghost town” with a variety of historic buildings that have been maintained by the National Park Service.

-Want to learn even more Gatlinburg TN history?
+Want to learn even more about Gatlinburg TN history?
 Find out more about this popular mountain town here!

 Where to Stay in Gatlinburg

-When you stay with Parkside Cabin Rentals, you will have the perfect home base for exploring all of these fascinating historical sites in Gatlinburg TN and the Smoky Mountains.
+When you stay with Parkside Cabin Rentals, you will have the perfect home base for exploring all of these fascinating historical sites in Gatlinburg TN, and the Smoky Mountains.
 With everything from 1 bedroom cabins to 7 bedroom cabins, we are guaranteed to have the ideal accommodations for your vacation.
 To start planning your getaway, browse our selection of cabins in Gatlinburg!